Skip to main content

 Troubleshooting

-The wallet-level per-transaction limit is 0.
-Edit the wallet limits on the agent detail page and set it to a positive value.
+Wallet-level per-transaction limit 0 means unlimited.
+Edit the wallet limits on the agent detail page and set a positive cap, or suspend the agent if all payments should stop.

 Policies combine with AND logic.
 If one policy denies while another requires approval, the denial wins.
 Check the Permissions tab for every assigned policy.